About Work Smarter Together

 UCD Agile and WST

 UCD Agile is sponsoring Work Smarter Together for one clear reason – Agile’s ‘agility and effectiveness’ agenda resonates clearly with working smarter together.
 Part of Agile’s remit is to be a broad support for the people who make the University work and WST is an excellent example of how their creativity and energy has been recognised and celebrated in the past, one which emerged from within the UCD community itself.
 Staff in Registry, IT Services and the Library hosted the 2014 event and drew from across the University.
-The group underpinning WST 2017 included the other main support units (Finance, Student Services, HR) and beyond, broadening the scope and interest of what we shared at WST 2017.
-This same group (same kind of people, some of the same people) has come together to create WST 2019.
+The group underpinning WST17 and WST19 included the other main support units (Finance, Student Services, HR) and beyond, broadening the scope and interest of what we shared at WST17 and WST19.
+This same spirit of community engagement will underpin WST21.

 What is a community of practice?